 In addition to the regular Physical Education lessons that are timetabled, all students should have the opportunity to participate in a variety of sporting activities.
 Students in Years 7-11 must complete their mandatory Sport requirements.
 Sport fees for carnivals are included in the school fees.
-Sport fees for weekly sport are paid to the Front Office on a semester or yearly basis.
+Sport fees for weekly sport are paid to the Front Office on a term basis as per selected sport (Years 8 - 11).

-Year 7 do Integrated Sport during PE lessons on Tuesday.
-Sport for Years 8-11 is held on Tuesday afternoon concluding at 3:10pm.
-Years 8-11 students move to Sport as directed at the end of the Sport Assembly, which is held at the start of Lunch on Tuesday to mark rolls.
+Year 7 do Integrated Sport during PE lessons on Wednesday.
+Sport for Years 8 - 11 is held on Wednesday afternoon concluding at 2:45pm.
+Years 8 - 11 students move to Sport as directed either at the beginning or end of Lunch, depending on their Sport venue.

 The sports uniform must be worn at school sport and the correct team uniform is to be worn when representing the school or when involved in Inter-House Competitions.
-It is advisable that students in Years 7-11 wear their sports uniform to school on Tuesday.
+It is advisable that students in Years 7-11 wear their sports uniform, including school sports hat, to school on Wednesday.

-It is recommended that students bring their own water bottle to Sport and PE lessons.
+It is recommended that students bring their own water bottle to sport and PE lessons.